pourmalek/CovidVisualizedGlobal/20220506/README.md

 ![image](https://user-images.githubusercontent.com/30849720/167864169-fee73279-7ffa-4eb8-b8a7-48a38ccf13d9.png)

-.
+. . .

 <p align="center">
 <img  src="https://user-images.githubusercontent.com/30849720/167866826-59e93329-0726-48f2-84ec-856cef17f02e.png">
 </p>

+.

 In the third year of the COVID-19 pandemic, four international and periodically updated models predict four very distinct future trajectories of the pandemic.
-This is a caricature of the strength of the epidemic modelling.
+All the four models together cannot be right since the future trajectory is a single curve.
+This represents very high-end heterogeneity in predictions and very low-end of agreement in epidemic modelling.

 .